YassineBouzid/real-time-weld-defect-detection-using-yolov3/README.md

 *These links are provided to download the binary executable for both server and detection partes so those libraries won't be required (except Cuda toolkit and Cudnn tools are indispensable in case you want to use GPUs).
 - server exe :
 - detection exe:
+-The yolov3 pre-trained model in h5 format:

 # The user manual of the app:
-Double click on server exe after about 3 min of loading a window will appear (fig: 1):
+once the exe files have been downloaded, on the server PC double click on server exe, a window (fig: 1) will appear (loading model may take a while) :
 1. The port used for the first thread
 2. The port used for the second thread
 3. The arduino com port